Marshrutka: Kyrgyzstan

 The normal price per fare in Bishkek is 15 som and there are no transfers.
 From Manas International Airport to Osh bazaar in Bishkek is 40 som.

+Tajikistan

+Marshutkas operate in the biggest cities of Tajikistan, Dushanbe and Khujand.
+In Khujand, the standard fare for a marshutka from the city center or the northern bus stop is 3 Somoni (prices as of July 2025).
+From the city center to the Kayrakkum Reservoir, the price ranges from 5 to 10 Somoni.

 Eastern Europe

 Russia

 PAZ-3204 near the Avtozavodskaya Metro station.
 Nizhny Novgorod.